 A student will be considered excused ONLY if a parent/guardian personally escorts the child to the front desk and has a note to excuse tardiness.
 The reasons for excused tardiness are as follows:

-- 1. Doctor's appointments with notes from the doctor/dentist, etc. - 2.
-Court notices mandating student's appearance.
+- 1. Doctor's appointments with notes from the doctor, dentist, or medical facility. - 2.
+The court notices a mandated student's appearance. - 3.
+Extreme emergencies were approved by the administration.